 Social lending doesn’t act like a bank; there’s no physical store, nor can you make deposits, since everything is done online, it’s easy for them to pass the savings on directly to consumers.

 Rates are unique to each individual borrower but they range from 6.3% – 17.5%, that represents a savings of up to 40% compared to credit cards or other bank products.
 There’s no set rate for everyone, your individual rate is calculated based on your creditworthiness.
 The more creditworthy you are, the lower your rate is.

-If you’re looking to access cheap credit then a unsecured line of credit, or a home equity line of credit will usually be cheaper.
-Social lending are loans with a fixed rate and where you pay a fixed amount, this helps you get out of a debt as opposed to picking up more debt.
+If you’re looking to access cheap credit then an unsecured line of credit, or a home equity line of credit will usually be cheaper.
+Social lending is loans with a fixed rate and where you pay a fixed amount, this helps you get out of debt as opposed to picking up more debt.
 You can pay off the loan anytime you want with no pre-payment penalties.

 Is it safe?

 There’s always going to be fears but peer-to-peer lending is incredibly safe in Canada.
 “Our investors (lenders) are passive investors in the loans, meaning they do not see any personal information about our borrowers” says Sandhu.
 Lenders are only accepted if they are accredited investors and meet regulatory and securities issuance requirements in Canada.
 There won’t be any loan sharks showing up at your door looking to collect their pay.

 As far as your credit score is concerned you don’t need to worry since P2PL companies like Grouplend can have a personalized quote within a few minutes without any credit checks.
 Since there are zero risks, you might as well get a quote just to compare rates.

 Not everyone can take advantage of peer-to-peer lending.
 If you have a bad credit score (under 690) you’re not going to get a loan.
 If you fall into this sub-prime market be aware that lenders that do offer you a loan may be trying to take advantage of your situation.